 Algae can help us get to "net zero"

-In recent years, the growing effects of climate change (fires, droughts, floods, etc.) are putting more and more pressure on cities, towns and businesses to achieve "net zero".
-It is an overall balance between the amount of emissions produced and the emissions carried out of the atmosphere.
+In recent years, the growing effects of climate change (fires, droughts, floods, etc.) are placing increasing pressure on cities, towns and companies to reach “net zero”.
+It is an overall balance between the amount of emissions produced and the emissions taken out of the atmosphere.

 The future of these methods lies precisely in the carbon offsets market.
 Large companies, cities and even entire states are trying to reduce emissions, but also to offset them.
 Among the first companies to buy offsets from Baske's startup is Shopify, the popular ecommerce company.